-Exchange Traded Funds (ETF) aim to track a particular index as closely as possible, e.g. Vanguard FTSE 100 ETF (VUKE) aims to track the share prices of the UK's largest 100 companies.
+Nutmeg portfolios are built primarily from exchange traded funds (ETF).
+ETFs aim to track an index as closely as possible, for example, Vanguard FTSE 100 ETF (VUKE) aims to track the share prices of the UK's largest 100 companies.

-You can see where your portfolio has received dividends in the recent activity tab on your account page.
+You can see where your portfolio has received dividends in the Investment activity tab on your activity pages.

-The Nutmeg Investment Team typically opts for accumulation funds when choosing between new funds.
-The aim of which is to boost the potential for growth within the portfolio.
-Because the natural income of the portfolio is reinvested within the fund the customer has the potential to benefit from the compounding of returns over time.
+Our investment team typically opt for accumulation funds when choosing between new funds aiming to boost the potential for growth within the portfolio.
+Because the natural income of the portfolio is reinvested our customers have more potential to benefit from the compounding of returns over time.